- 100% secure payment

 Send us your ballot URL plus close date and current vote counts

 No payment yet.
 Paste the "Best Restaurant" ballot URL into the order form notes, send it via live chat, or email it to support.
 Include the close date, your current vote count, and the leader's count if visible.
-The close date drives our pacing-mode recommendation.
+Also tell us the cuisine category — "Best Italian", "Best Brunch", "Best New Restaurant", etc. — and the publication or festival running the ballot.
+The cuisine category confirms we target the right entry; the publication tells us which circulation footprint to match for local-IP targeting.

 - 2